drkno/LazyTesting/README.md

 ### Running

 <b>NOTE:</b> Programs such as Skype must not be occupying port 80 before running.
+First edit line 8 of `model.js` to point to your directory containing cucumber test files.

-1. Run these commands in the root of the project:
+Next run these commands in the root of the project:
 ```
 npm install
 node server.js
 ```
-2. Navigate to localhost:80 in a web browser.
+Then navigate to localhost:80 in a web browser.

+### Credit
+To whomever I borrowed the markdown.css from.
+It was in an open source repo somewhere that I can no longer locate.

+### License
+MIT License on all origional code.
+All other code is under it own respective licenses.